Saatvik1/Fishbit/README.md

 * Wrote report and summarized things to study in future analysis.

 ## 01/07/25
 * Created document for secondary analysis plan.

+## 01/09/25
+* Started preprocessing for secondary analysis